-- an individual who is married to an active-duty service member, including National Guard or Reserve personnel on active duty; or - a surviving spouse of an active-duty service member who lost their life while on activeduty service in Afghanistan, Iraq or other combat-related areas.
+- an individual who is married to an active-duty service member, including National Guard or Reserve personnel on active duty; or - a surviving spouse of an active-duty service member who lost their life while on active-duty service in Afghanistan, Iraq or other combat-related areas.

-Further, the policy clarifications provided in Section II(b)(1) and Section II(b)(2) also apply.
+Policy clarifications provided in Sections II(c)(1) and II(c)(2) below also apply.

-(8) Non-covered person
+(9) Non-covered person